theelims/PsychicMqttClient/README.md

 ## Usage

 MQTT has never been easier to use.
-Instantiate the MQTT client, set the server URI, subscribe to a topic with the `onTopic()` event handler.
+Instantiate the MQTT client, set the server URI, and subscribe to a topic with the `onTopic()` event handler.
 Easy to use with a lambda function where you can work with the received payload.
 Connect the MQTT client to the server and you're set.
 Publish works as expected from any other MQTT client.

 ```cpp
 #include <PsychicMqttClient.h>